RedisLabs/redislabs-docs/content/rc/databases/high-availability.md

 weight: 90
 alwaysopen: false
 categories: ["RC"]
-aliases:
+aliases: /rc/databases/high-availability/
+         /rc/databases/high-availability.md
 ---

 Database replication helps ensure high availability.

-When replication is enabled, your dataset is duplicated to create a replica, which stays in sync with the primary dataset.
+When replication is enabled, your dataset is duplicated to create a replica that is synchronized with the primary dataset.

 Replication allows for automatic failover and greater fault tolerance.
-This can prevent data loss in the event of a hardware or zone failure.
+It can prevent data loss in the event of a hardware or zone failure.

 ## Options and plan support

 Redis Enterprise Cloud supports three levels of replication:

 - _No replication_ means that you will have a single copy of your database.

-- _Single-zone replication_ means that your database will have a primary and a replica located in the same zone of a cloud region.
+- _Single-zone replication_ means that your database will have a primary and a replica located in the same cloud region.
+If anything happens to the primary, the replica takes over and becomes the new primary.

-- _Multi-zone replication_ means that the primary and its replicas are stored in different zones of a cloud region.
-This means that your database can remain online even if an entire zone becomes unavailable.
+- _Multi-zone replication_ means that the primary and its replicas are stored in different regions.
+This means that your database can remain online even if an entire region becomes unavailable.

 Your replication options depend on your [subscription plan]({{<relref "/rc/subscriptions/_index.md">}}):